Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 ### Works everywhere

 Fabulously Optimized works on any world or server, [supports 5 launchers, is hosted on 3 sites][6] and [translated to many languages][7].
-All of its mods don't change vanilla mechanics and are purely visual.
+There are no gameplay-changing mods.

 ### Up to date

-Fabulously Optimized [receives fast updates][5] and is, in fact, one of the first modpacks to upgrade to newer Minecraft versions.
+Fabulously Optimized [receives fast updates][5] and is one of the first modpacks to upgrade to newer Minecraft versions.

 ### Built on Fabric